BIOP/biop-bash-scripts/README.md

 **ONLY WINDOWS IS SUPPORTED NOW, CONTRIBUTIONS FOR MAC OS WELCOMED!**

 NOTE: If you would like a half automated install for more flexibility on the software installs, check https://github.com/enassar/ABBA-QuPath-utility-scripts, which performs automated downloads.

+# full_install_biop_fiji.sh

+This script downloads and install the standard 'BIOP' Fiji version (If you specify C:/ as the installation path).
+It calls sequentially the two scripts:

+## install_fiji.sh

+Downloads Fiji and updates it.

+## install_fiji_update_sites.sh

+Adds a selection of updates to the predownloaded Fiji (check the help to get the list)